frantic0/pywdf/README.md

 ## About *frantic0's* pywdf fork

 This fork adds new examples of the Chua circuit that you can find in the structure below and a few extensions to the core *wdf.py*, including the following:
-* a new element, the Chua diode, a non-linear negative resistor that implements a piecewise-linear I-V relationship,
+* a new element, `ChuaDiode`, a non-linear negative resistor that implements a piecewise-linear I-V relationship,
-* a new two-port series adaptor with an embedded resistive voltage source, for exciting circuits with voltage impulses, useful for the chua circuit,
+* a new two-port series adaptor with an embedded resistive voltage source, `SeriesVoltage` for exciting circuits with voltage impulses injection, useful for the Chua circuit,
 * an implementation of the alpha transform for digitizing linear dynamic elements and testing different stability levels, with optional parameters for choosing between the bilinear and backward Euler transforms.